Alex Aiono

-YouTube

-Aiono first created his own "flipped" versions of popular songs, including “Solamente Tú” and his "One Dance" mash-up which has gone on to have more than 67 million views.
-As of 2021, he has over six million YouTube subscribers and more than 1 billion views on his YouTube videos.
+Aiono first created his own "flipped" versions of popular songs, including "Solamente Tú" and his "One Dance" mash-up which has gone on to have more than 67 million views.
+As of 2025, he has over five million YouTube subscribers and more than 1 billion views on his YouTube videos.

-Music career
+Aiono released his first single on a major label with Interscope Records, "Work the Middle", in February 2017.
+He released his second single "Question" in April 2017.
+His third single, "Does It Feel Like Falling" was released on September 18, 2017.
+Aiono released his first album, The Gospel at 23, on July 24, 2020.
+Aiono released his second album, Old Ways, on November 29, 2024.

+Aiono starred in the Netflix film Finding ʻOhana.

+Career

 Aiono released his debut single "Doesn't Get Better" on March 15, 2013.
 Later that year, on May 23, Aiono released his debut EP Young & Foolish.
 The EP's title track was co-written with John Legend.
 Aiono has cited John Legend as one of his biggest influences and has written two songs with the singer.

-In 2016, Aiono began creating "flipped" versions of popular songs, including a mashup of Drake's "One Dance" and Nicky Jam’s "Hasta el Amanecer" that received more than 67 million views on YouTube.
+In 2016, Aiono began creating "flipped" versions of popular songs, including a mashup of Drake's "One Dance" and Nicky Jam's "Hasta el Amanecer" that received more than 67 million views on YouTube.
 The video showcased Aiono's vocals, charisma, guitar skills and production ability.
 Back in October 2016, Aiono recorded and produced a sing-off with singer and songwriter Conor Maynard which was released on Conor's YouTuber Channel and now in November 2017 has over 88 million views.

 Aiono signed with Interscope Records, a division of Universal Music Group in early 2017.
 On January 27, 2017, Aiono released his single "Work the Middle".
 The song was produced by Axident and Dernst "D'Mile" Emile II.
 Aiono also contributed a cover of "Man in the Mirror" to The Lego Batman Movie in 2017.| As of 2019, Aiono is signed to Become Records.

 In 2020, Aiono released his first album The Gospel at 23, as well as the documentary "The Making of The Gospel at 23 | Short Documentary".
 Aiono also released an EP, "Covered (Volume 2)", as well as the singles "The Medicine", "2 Kids", "Filling Shoes", "I Miss You", and "Another Life".

-Acting career

 In September 2019, Netflix announced that Aiono would star in the 2021 film Finding 'Ohana.

-In September 2021, Aiono stars as recurring role in the Disney+ show, Doogie Kameāloha, M.D.
+In September 2021, Aiono stars as a recurring role in the Disney+ show, Doogie Kameāloha, M.D.